pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 Talk to the docs team.
 Create an issue on the GitHub page for [pretix-docs](https://github.com/pretix/pretix-docs/issues) or send an email to [pretix support](mailto:support@pretix.eu).
-The support team will forward your mail to the docs team.

 The docs team will answer any questions you might have regarding your contribution.
 They will be able to tell you whether it is relevant; where it fits into the established structure of the documentation; whether there are any internal resources on the subject; and so on.